superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 >>> F1 macro 0.831
 ```

-By combining the representations of the network structure (Node2Vec) and text (BoW) of the paper, we were able to improve performance on article classification.
-Specifically, the Node2Vec + BoW fusion resulted in a 3.6% improvement from the Node2Vec-only and 15.4% from the BoW-only classifiers.
+By combining representations of the network structure (Node2Vec) and text (BoW) of the articles, we were able to significantly improve performance on article classification.
+Relatively, the Node2Vec + BoW fusion performed 3% better than the Node2Vec-only, and 11.4% better the BoW-only classifiers.

 These are impressive results. **But what if our citation network grows?
 What happens when new papers need to be classified?**